A manufacturable surface code architecture for spin qubits with fast transversal logic: Introduction

 We propose a hardware-aware surface code architecture named \snaq{} (\ul{S}huttling-capable \ul{N}arrow \ul{A}rray of spin \ul{Q}ubits) that leverages fast spin shuttling to overcome the limited readout capabilities in silicon quantum dot hardware.
 We show that for sufficiently low idle error rates demonstrated by existing spin qubit hardware, the initialization and measurement of physical qubits can be serialized with manageable impact on the logical performance of the surface code.
 This creates a significantly denser qubit array, which reduces the required amount of spin shuttling for error correction and enables the transversal CNOT for short-range logical multiqubit gates, delivering logical clock speed improvements and \removed{potentially improved}greater potential parallelism.
 This work makes the following main contributions:

 \begin{itemize} \item We identify and characterize the qubit-to-readout area mismatch as a key design challenge for scalable spin qubit architectures. \item We propose SNAQ, a novel surface code architecture that leverages fast spin shuttling to time-multiplex syndrome extraction and overcome this bottleneck in near-term-manufacturable arrays. \item We analyze the physical parameters for this new design with detailed circuit-level simulations, pinpointing the readout density $\rho$ and the qubit idle error rate $p_\text{id}$ as the most critical hardware metrics for its viability.
-Although the idle error restricts the lowest achievable logical error rates, our method shows competitive performance against baselines for algorithmically relevant error rates. \item We demonstrate through simulation that \snaq{} enables low-latency transversal CNOTs (tCNOTs) for local multiqubit gates, creating a two-tiered latency hierarchy between fast-local tCNOTs and slow-global lattice surgery. \item We quantify the benefits of the fast-local latency tier, demonstrating a \removed{2.0-14.6}4.0-22.3$\times$ speedup per operation and a \removed{60-64}57-60\% spacetime cost reduction for the 15-to-1 magic state distillation benchmark. \end{itemize}
+Although the idle error restricts the lowest achievable logical error rates, our method shows competitive performance against baselines for algorithmically relevant error rates. \item We demonstrate through simulation that \snaq{} enables low-latency transversal CNOTs (tCNOTs) for local multiqubit gates, creating a two-tiered latency hierarchy between fast-local tCNOTs and slow-global lattice surgery. \item We perform a thorough performance evaluation, showing that \snaq{} can achieve over 10$\times$ faster logical clock speed.
+This translates to 57-84\% reduced cost for key fault-tolerant primitives, enabling an estimated 2.4-4.2$\times$ improvement in resource estimates for large-scale factoring algorithms.\removed{We quantify the benefits of the fast-local latency tier, demonstrating a \removed{2.0-14.6}4.0-22.3$\times$ speedup per operation and a \removed{60-64}57-84\% spacetime cost reduction for key fault-tolerant primitives, which translate to 2.4-4.2$\times$ improvements in resource estimates for large-scale factoring algorithms.\removed{ the 15-to-1 magic state distillation benchmark.}} \end{itemize}